interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 A *receiver* is a system which accepts incoming Interledger packets and provides a cryptographic receipt for each packet which is returned to the sender along the same path.
 For more information on the cryptographic exchange, see [Payment Flow](#payment-flow).

-**Interledger ensures that senders' funds are safe throughout an multi-hop payment and cannot be stolen by faulty or malicious connectors (see [Interledger Security](#interledger-security)).**
+**Interledger ensures that senders' funds are safe throughout an multi-hop payment and cannot be stolen by faulty or malicious intermediaries (see [Interledger Security](#interledger-security)).**

 ### The Interledger